mavisluan/react-review/README.md

     - To copy in all the other parts that you don't intend to change (Use the spread operator ...)
     - Update the nested property of the object.

+- UpdateState (function component && hooks)
+  - Room (state is boolean)
+  - RandomList (state is an array)
+  - AudioControls (state is an object)

 ### convert a class component into a function component with useState

 - OneTimeButtonClass (class component)